-Some documents are exact copies, (or archived exact copies), and usually these are easy to find - just calculate good checksum and compare with others.
+Some documents are exact copies, (or archived exact copies), and usually these are easy to find - just calculate good checksum and compare it with others.

 But if you are involved in anything related to the document life cycle (like project development),

-like documents created in Microsoft Word and later converted to PDF format.
+for example a document created in Microsoft Word and later converted to PDF format.

 which are duplicates, or near-duplicates, or different formats of the same document.

 Each big search engine has tools to deal with such situation.
 Duplicate or near-duplicate documents can be discarded by the search engine,